List of Black Butler characters: Sebastian Michaelis

 He is highly skilled at practically everything and handles every task, no matter how impossible it is, as well as any problem that arises from the errors of the other staff, with ease.
 Due to the fact he is a demon who is bound by a Faustian contract, he must abide by Ciel's will and his contract mark is located on his left hand, allowing Sebastian to find Ciel wherever he is whenever Ciel's contract mark is exposed.
 In return, Ciel is able to summon and give orders to Sebastian.

+The name "Sebastian" was given to him by Ciel after the contract was formed, and it came from the Phantomhive family's late dog, a black Borzoi.
+It is unknown what other names Sebastian has used under previous masters or whether he has a 'true name'.
 His age is stated to be a "secret".